Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Generalization to extended systems

-In order to apply these results to clusters of galaxies, it is necessary to generalize the gravitational acceleration~\eqref{acc:fourth} to a spherical mass distribution $M(r)$.
-The first term of such equation can be easily generalized according to \citet{mendoza11}: In this case, the deep-MONDian acceleration can be written as $f(x)= a/a_0 =x$, for $x:=l_M/r$.
-As discussed by \citet{mendoza11} this function, and in general any analytical function which depends only on the parameter $x$, guarantees Newton's theorems.
-In other words, the gravitational acceleration exerted by the outer shells at position $r$ cancels out and depends only on the mass $M(r)$ interior to $r$:

-where $\rho$ is the mass density of the system.
-Thus, the first term of the gravitational acceleration~\eqref{acc:fourth} due to a mass distribution can be written as
+In order to apply these results to extended systems, it is necessary to generalize the gravitational acceleration~\eqref{acc:fourth} to a spherical mass distribution $M(r)$.
+To do this, notice that the first term of such equation can be easily generalized: In this case, the deep-MONDian acceleration can be written as $f(x)= a/a_0 =x$, for $x:=l_M/r$.
+As discussed in \citet{mendoza11}, this function, and in general any analytic function which depends only on the parameter $x$, guarantees Newton's theorems.
+In other words, the gravitational acceleration exerted by the outer shells at position $r$ cancels out and depends only on the mass $M(r)$ interior to $r$.
+Thus, the first MONDian term of the gravitational acceleration~\eqref{acc:fourth} due to a mass distribution can be written as

-For the second order $\mathcal{O}(2)$ terms on the right-hand side of acceleration~\eqref{acc:fourth}, let us take the gravitational potential generated by a point-mass particle $M$ for the model $f(\chi)=\chi^{3/2}$.
-Integrating the acceleration~\eqref{acc:fourth} with respect to the radius $r$, according to the spherical symmetry assumption, we obtain
+For the $\mathcal{O}(2)$ terms on the right-hand side of acceleration~\eqref{acc:fourth}, let us take the corresponding gravitational potential generated by the point-mass $M$.
+After integrating the $\mathcal{O}(2)$ terms with respect to the radius $r$, according to the spherical symmetry assumption, we obtain

-This point-mass gravitational potential can be generalized considering that the extended system is composed of many infinitesimal mass elements $\mathrm{d}m$, each one contributing with a point-like gravitational potential~\eqref{grav-potential}, such that:
+where we have assumed $k_3$ and $k_4$ are proportional to $GMa_0$ and we have defined, for convenience, the constants $A:=k_4/GMa_0$ and $B:=k_3/GMa_0$.
+This point-mass gravitational potential can be generalized considering that the extended system is composed of many infinitesimal mass elements $\mathrm{d}M$, each one contributing with a point-like gravitational potential~\eqref{grav-potential2}, such that

-where the volume element is $\mathrm{d}V'=r'^2 \, \sin{\theta'} \, \mathrm{d}\varphi' \, \mathrm{d}\theta' \, \mathrm{d}r'$, integrated over the volume $V$.
-Notice that the mass of the system $M$ appears elevated to the one half power in the first term of equation~\eqref{grav-potential}, and that the potential depends linearly with the mass in the second and third terms.
-Since the constants $k_3$ and $k_4$ are proportional to $1/c^4$ in order to have second order terms in the acceleration, let us assume that they are proportional to $GMa_0/c^4$.
-Thus, the $\mathcal{O}(2)$ point-gravitational potential can be written as